All Are Welcome Literature Guide

 - Create a Poster that reads, "All Are Welcome Here."
-Make it attractive with images that show warmth and interest in people's uniqueness.
+Be creative with images that show warmth and interest in people's uniqueness.

 - Make a list of all the places that you go where you feel welcome.
 What are some ways you can make someone else feel welcome there.
 Write a list of five kind things you can do and make a plan to do them.